PCSS-Quantum/open-qbench/README.md

 Available extras include:

 - Benchmarks: `VQE`, `QSVM`
-- Providers: `IBM`, `AQT`, `ORCA`
+- Providers: `IBM`, `AQT`

-To install specific optional dependencies, use the `--extra` flag.
-You can specify multiple extras in a single command.
+To install specific optional dependencies, specify them in your command.
+You can specify multiple optionals in a single command.
 For example, to run the VQE benchmark on an IBM Quantum machine, you would run:
 ```
-uv sync --extra VQE --extra IBM
+uv pip install "open-qbench[VQE, IBM]"
 ```
 You can combine any of the available extras as needed.

 > [!NOTE]
-> To install the `ORCA` extra, you'll first need to add your SSH key to the ORCA Computing SDK website at https://sdk.orcacomputing.com/.
+> To install the PT-Series SDK used for running experiments on the ORCA Computing systems, you will need to get access to it through the website at https://sdk.orcacomputing.com/ and install it separately.

 ### Using pip
 The package can also be installed with pip.
 To install the core dependencies run:
 ```
-pip install .
+pip install open-qbench
 ```
 To install with specific optional dependencies (e.g., `VQE` and `IBM`):
 ```
-pip install ".[VQE,IBM]"
+pip install "open-qbench[VQE,IBM]"
 ```

 ## Usage